lucee/lucee-docs/docs/04.guides/04.cookbooks/54.xmlFast&Easy/page.md

 </catalog>
 ```

-Nomally we use DOM(Document Object Model):
+Normally we use DOM(Document Object Model):

 ```luceescript
 <cfscript>